 Understanding Property Deeds: The Basics of Transferring Property

 The transfer of real property from one party to another has been taking place for centuries.
-There was a time when property was transferred through a ceremonial gesture in which the person transferring the land handed a twig, piece of turf, or other item from the land to the person taking delivery of it.
+There was a time when transferring property happened through a ceremonial gesture in which the person transferring the property handed a twig, piece of turf, or other item from the land to the person taking delivery of it.
 These days, of course, the title to real property is conveyed by a paper deed.

 While these two- to four-page documents may appear simple, there can be more to a deed than meets the eye.
 In addition, there are various types of deeds that convey different types of interests in real property, depending upon the specific language used in the deed.